translation/rails/README.md

 a translated YAML file in your project), you will need to create a new project on Translation.io and run `rake translation:init` for them to appear.

-#### Custom Languages
+### Custom Languages

 You may want to add a custom language that is derived from an existing language.
-It's useful if you want to change some translations for a specific client or another instance of the application.
+It's useful if you want to change some translations for another instance of the application or for a specific customer.

 The structure of a custom language is : existing language code + "-" + custom text.